saucelabs/elemental-next/frontend/docs/updated-tips/58-tagging/ruby.md

 ---
-title: '58: Tagging'
+title: "58: Tagging"
-id: '58-tagging-ruby'
+id: "58-tagging-ruby"
-contentUrl: "docs/updated-tips/tagging/58-tagging-ruby"
+contentUrl: "docs/tagging/58-tagging-ruby"
 sidebar_label: Ruby
 text: "As your test suite grows you'll likely employ some kind of folder structure to help make sense of everything -- grouping similar tests together.
 But what do you do when you want to run a set of tests that span across your organizational structure?
 Especially when your organizational structure isn't set in stone?"
 number: 58